Slimewizzard/PriestPower/README.md

 # PriestPower

-PriestPower is a priest-focused addon for World of Warcraft 1.12.1 (specifically optimized for **Turtle WoW**).
+PriestPower is a priest-focused addon for World of Warcraft 1.12.1.
 Inspired by the classic PallyPower, it simplifies raid-wide buff management and provides specialized tracking for unique Priest class features.

 ## Features